MEZ901/resitechpro/README.md

 The application will be accessible at `http://localhost:3000`.

+> _Please note that this project relies on API endpoints from services in the [Resitech Pro](https://github.com/ResitechPro) organization.
+Ensure that the necessary services are running before starting the project._

 ## Features

 - **Next.js**: Utilizes the power of Next.js for server-side rendering, routing, and API handling.